 10. The insights are not monetizable.
 Insights derived should have a positive outcome on the business performance.
 If the insights derived are not increasing revenue, reducing cost, and minimizing the risk for the business, we have bad analytics.

 11. If the insights coming out of bad analytics cannot be implemented with the available resources, then we have bad analytics.
 Securing new or additional resources for business is always a challenge.
 If the insights derived cannot be implemented with the available resources, the insights derived are not very useful.

-Overall bad analytics do not support evidence-based and data-driven decision-making (3DM) for improved business performance.
-Analytics should be designed for a purpose, and the best way to avoid bad analytics is to work on real problems for actual customers or stakeholders, in other words, tying stakeholder insight needs to business goals, questions, and quality data.
+Overall, bad analytics are present when our work doesn’t support evidence-based and data-driven decision-making (3DM) for improved business performance.
+Analytics should be designed for a purpose.
+The best way to avoid bad analytics is to work on real problems for actual customers or stakeholders.
+In other words, tie our stakeholder’s insight needs to business goals, questions, and quality data.